samposm/git-guide/3-creating-repositories-and-commits.md

-# 3. Creating Repositories and Committing
+# 3. Creating Repositories and Commits

 We initialize a new repository for our project and start saving snapshots or, committing changes, as we say in git speak.